ChilliCream/graphql-platform/website/src/docs/hotchocolate/performance/persisted-queries.md

 This guide will walk you through how standard persisted queries works and how you can set them up with the Hot Chocolate GraphQL server.

-Persisted queries allows you to pre-register all required queries/mutations from your client on your GraphQl server.
+Persisted queries allow you to pre-register all required queries/mutations from your client on your GraphQl server.
 This can be done by extracting the queries from your client application at build time and putting them to server query storage.
+Extracting is supported by client libraries like [Relay](https://relay.dev/docs/guides/persisted-queries/) or [Apollo](https://www.apollographql.com/docs/apollo-server/performance/apq/).

+How it works?

-Persisted client output contains queries / mutations that your client application needs to run.
-Each extracted query has a specific Hash (identifier) and the client uses it with Variables to query data from your server.
-There is no more query string in the body of your request.
-The server obtains only concrete identifier + variables and searches for them in AllowedList.
-If there is a match, the request is directly executed without the need for query parsing else the particular error message is returned to the request initiator.
+- The persisted output contains only queries / mutations that your client application needs to run.
+- Each extracted query has a specific Hash (identifier) and the client uses it with Variables to query data from your server.
+- The server obtains concrete query identifier + variables and searches for query in persisted storage. **A:** If there is a match, the request is directly executed without the need for query parsing. **B:** The particular error message is returned to client.

 ## Benefits